-Here, we provide complete instructions on South Korea work visa types, the application process, work visa requirements, and costs to be paid.
+Here, we provide complete instructions on South Korean work visa types, the application process, work visa requirements, and costs to be paid.

 South Korean visa application process

-If you want to get a South Korea work visa, you will first need a sponsoring employer.
+If you want to get a South Korean work visa, you will first need a sponsoring employer.

 - The employer first files a petition to the Ministry of Justice (MSJ).